What Do We Do?

 Physics and Astronomy on the Road

 Programs that are aimed at engaging the interests of K-12 students, in classroom or informal settings are encompassed under “Physics on the Road.”
-Physics on the Road includes larger group presentations, like our ever popular Liquid Nitrogen Crypgenic Show, Starring N2, PEARLS (Physics Educational Activities and Resources for Learning Science), and hands-on classroom investigations (Focus on Science).
-To learn more about any of these programs, click here.
+Physics on the Road includes larger group presentations, like our ever popular Liquid Nitrogen Crypgenic Show, Starring N2, Sidewalk Science, and hands-on classroom investigations.

 Saturday Morning Astrophysics

 Saturday Morning Astrophysics (SMAP) is a monthly on-campus program for middle and high school students.
 Our 90-minute sessions introduce a relevant topic to students and then provide an engaging hands-on activity during which students explore related concepts more deeply.
 Sessions are taught by post docs, graduate researchers, faculty and staff.
 Check out the far out things we do in SMAP!